innogames/slack-bot/readme.md

 ## Pull Requests
-If you just paste a link to a Github/Gitlab/Bitbucket/Stash Pull request, the bot will track the state of the ticket!
+If you just paste a link to a GitHub/GitLab/Bitbucket/Stash Pull request, the bot will track the state of the ticket!
-- When a developer was added as reviewer, it will add a "eyes" reaction to show other devs that someone is already taking a look
+- When a developer was added as reviewer, it will add an "eyes" reaction to show other devs that someone is already taking a look
 - When the reviewer approved the ticket, a checkmark is added
 - After merging the pull request, it will add a "merge" reaction